173rd Airborne Brigade: Redeployment and inactivation 1971–72

 From April until August 1971, the unit underwent the process of redeployment to Fort Campbell, Kentucky, the first time that the 173rd Airborne Brigade in name had returned to the United States since 1942.

 After Vietnam, the Army retained the 173rd Airborne Brigade as a quick deploying contingency brigade.
 However, with the ending of conscription following America's disengagement from Vietnam, many of the Army's formations had to be rebuilt for the volunteer force.
 One of these was the 101st Airborne Division, which had also been redeployed to Fort Campbell.
 It was decided that the 173rd would be used to help rebuild the division, which had been converted into an airmobile formation during the Vietnam War.
 The brigade was inactivated on 14 January 1972 at the fort, and its assets were used to form the 3rd Brigade, 101st Airborne Division, a parachute component within the airmobile 101st.
-The 3rd Brigade went off jump status on 1 April 1974, the same date on which the Airmobile Badge (Air Assault Badge as of 4 October 1974) was introduced.
+The 3rd Brigade went off jump status on 1 April 1974, the same date as the Airmobile Badge (Air Assault Badge as of 4 October 1974) was introduced.